liampc/100-days-of-code/log.md

 Progess: worked on library project

 Thoughts: Today is very satisfying, as I've thought, I was able to apply the methods from my previous project in my Library project.
 Today, I also realized how I'm not doing the OOP right in my first tries.
 I realized I'm not really pushing the data into the array correctly.
 I also realized how NOT to DOM, when adding list or divs into the html.
 With this, I was able to reduce my code to almost half of the earlier versions that I made.

+## Day 36 : 27 June 2020

+Progress: finish the Library project

+Thoughts : Yay!
+I finished my Library project on Odin Project, there are still room for improvement especially on the CSS part but I want to finish the JS and do other projects.

+## Day 37: 28 June 2020

+Progress: read book about Code in general

+Thoughts: Today is Sunday, barely touched my laptop but I want to read something casual, related to programming so I read this book called Code that describes how computers came to be.